CosAnca/nucleum/README.md

 ### fonts, images

-These tasks simply copy files from `src` to `dest` configured in `path-config.json`.
+These tasks simply copy files from `src` to `dest` configured in `nucleum.config.js`.
 Nothing to configure here other that specifying extensions or disabling the task.

-### svgSprite
+### icons

 Generates an SVG Sprite from `.svg` files in `src/icons`.
 You can either include the created SVG directly on the page and reference the icon by id like this: